 “A challenge will tell an individual more about themselves than anything else in life.
 Am I a quitter?
 How much adversity can I take?
 How badly do I want this?
 What is my breaking point?
 Where does my loyalty end?
 Challenge can ask us hundreds of questions and forces us to answer honestly.
 Challenges end the talk and make one walk the walk.
 Create challenges for yourself, it will cause you to see who you really are.”

 Challenges are a necessity of life despite the hardship and stress they come with, and Goodwin discusses this in her essay.
 A great accomplishment cannot be made without a challenge.
 Without challenges, one becomes complacent, so we must keep facing challenges to keep us mentally and physically strong.
 Goodwin encourages readers to challenge themselves more to help them delve deeper into who they are.
+For more, check out these essays about life challenges.

 2. Life’s struggles make us stronger – and happier – if we let them by Helen G. Rousseau